Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Cons

-• Higher Premiums: More expensive rates without discounts.
+• Higher Premiums: More expensive rates if without discounts than Geico and Progressive.

-• Discount Complexity: Discounts often require enrolling in specific programs or bundles.
+• Discount Complexity: Discounts often require you to enroll in specific programs or bundles like home+auto and renters+auto.

 Pros